Webflow's Image-Orientation Bug

 If you're like me, you've muttered... "whoa."
 And rubbed your eyes disbelievingly.

-• You've re-opened the image to make sure it looks ok, and it looks fine.
+- You re-open the image to make sure it looks ok, and it looks fine.

-...because, WTF, right?
+... because, WTF, right?

-And none of it helped.
+And none of it helps.

 Why this Happens